episerver-services/saas-cms-fe-ontrac/README.md

 This is the production-ready **Next.js 15** front-end for **OnTrac**, powered by the **Optimizely SaaS CMS Delivery API**.
 It integrates layout-aware GraphQL content rendering with a clean architecture optimised for performance, testing, and scalability.

-The current live site can be found here: https://www.ontrac.com/
+The current production site is live at: https://www.ontrac.com/
+_Note: This repo powers the future rebuild, which is still under active development._

 ---

 ## 🧩 Features

-• ✅ GraphQL content querying from Optimizely SaaS CMS
+• ✅ GraphQL client + codegen setup (ready for CMS integration)
 • 🔧 Environment-based layout + homepage config
 • 🐳 Docker-optimised CI/CD and deploy flow
 • 🧪 Unit tests with Jest + React Testing Library
 • 🧪 E2E browser testing via Playwright
 • 🧪 BDD testing via Cucumber + Gherkin
-• 📐 GraphQL SDK codegen using graphql-codegen
+• 📐 `codegen.ts` configured for future schema + fragment generation
 • 📄 SEO metadata generation from CMS
 • 👓 Draft mode and preview route handling
 • 📂 Clear folder structure for blocks and layouts
 • 🎨 Storybook integration for component development
+• 🚧 Component mapping and CMS integration in progress
+• 📦 Placeholder mocks and stub components included for handoff

 ---